Maitrisoni1803/portfolio/README.md

 - **Direct Usage**: Simply open `index.html` in a browser - it works immediately!
 - **GitHub Language**: The repository is correctly identified as CSS/HTML/JavaScript

-### Migration from SCSS
-This project was previously written in SCSS but has been converted to pure CSS for:
-- ✅ Simpler deployment (no build step)
-- ✅ Better compatibility (works everywhere)
-- ✅ Easier maintenance (standard CSS)
-- ✅ Faster loading (no compilation needed)

-**Note**: The only SCSS files remaining are in the `fonts/` directory - these are icon font definitions and are not used by the main portfolio.
-They can be safely ignored.